 Wow your tastebuds with the easiest and juiciest roast chicken.
 All you have to do is rub it with oil, season with salt & pepper, and let your oven do all the work.

 I’ve wanted to try and then to master the art of roasting a bird for quite some time.
 I feel like a perfectly roasted meat is the way to prove your cooking chops. or something like that.
-I took the plunge, I bought a pricy organic, free range whole chicken at Trader Joes.
+I *finally* took the plunge- I bought a pricy organic, free range whole chicken at Trader Joes.
 I was ready, nervous but ready.
-I felt so Michael Pollan, cooking the whole bird.
+Holding the raw bird in my hands, I felt so Michael Pollan.
+You know, about getting a whole bird.
 Well minus the killing and slaughtering part, because, I’m sure, he would take the bird through the WHOLE process.
 Besides, I have no desire to actually slaughter and pluck my own chicken.
 Epicurious told me that the Thomas Keller way was the one to beat.
 No fuss, no muss, sometimes going back to the basics is best, also the 700 5 star reviews lessened my anxiety about this choice.
 Again, very Michael Pollan.
 Since his recommended bird was the child sized version of mine, I used Ina Garten’s cooking instructions to cook this guy to blissful perfection.
 Or to hope to at least.
 I mean you can’t go wrong with that combo, can you?
 I submit that you cannot.
 Or so I hope.
 As a safety (food safety & sanity) precaution, check doneness with a meat thermometer (the breast should be 165 degrees), I didn’t have one so I mutilated my bird pre-doneness by cutting him open to check for pink meat.

 - 4-5 lb whole chicken giblets removed

 - Pat chicken dry with paper towel.

 - Tress chicken (tie up it's legs with kitchen twine or sewing thread, which ever you have on hand)